cleifwork/GCONNECT/docs/readme.txt

    3.1  Install MacroDroid (Google Play Store)
    3.2  Import downloaded macro to MacroDroid or Import via Google Drive
-        3.2.1  Tap the imported macro
+        3.2.1  Tap on the imported macro
         3.2.2  Tap on the Webhook trigger
                3.2.2.1  Tap Configure
                3.2.2.2  Copy the URL > Press OK